srikrishnanSK/TraintrafficSim/README.md

 3. run make.
 4. ./traintrafficsimulation to view the actual simulation.

 The binary has been compiled with -g flag for it to be used with gdb debugger.
-This should help resolve debug critical issues such as nullptr expection.
+This should help debug critical issues such as nullptr expection.